 Different terms and payback periods will also impact your APR.

-*Make sure that you use a merchant cash advance calculator and not a mortgage or credit card APR calculator as the interest is charged differently.
+*Make sure that you use a specific merchant cash advance calculator and not a mortgage or credit card APR calculator as the interest is charged differently.

 Every advance is different, however, most are paid off within three to twelve months.